futurepaul/graphene-app-checklist/README.md

 Not listed here are apps I use on my iPad, such as Clubhouse, Prime Video, and Byword.

+[Plexus](https://plexus.techlore.tech/) has been a super helpful reference for seeing which apps will work.

 ## CORE PHONE FUNCTIONALITY (WHY I NEED ONE)
 - [x] browser: duckduckgo browser (not good) -> vanadium (wow so good)
 - [x] signal -> signal (apk)